Chair: Phil Francis

 Amy oversees the day-to-day operations of the Coalition.
-In her role, she leads on the planning and execution of our membership, fundraising and communications activities.
+In her role, she leads the planning and execution of our membership, fundraising, and communications activities.
 She works closely with our board and members to highlight and amplify our issue and advocacy work.
-Prior joining CPANP, Amy served as the Senior Officer, Communications Partnerships for the United Nations Foundation (UNF).
-In this position, she managed key strategic communications relationships on behalf of the organization, including partnerships with major brands, marketing partners and individual supporters.
+Before joining CPANP, Amy served as the Senior Officer, Communications Partnerships for the United Nations Foundation (UNF).
+In this position, she managed key strategic communications relationships, including partnerships with major brands, marketing partners, and individual supporters.
 In addition, Amy also helped secure and maintain relationships with corporate partners and the entertainment industry on behalf of various UNF campaigns and initiatives as a member of UNF’s Global Partnerships team.
 From 2005-2011, Amy worked as a seasonal National Park Service (NPS) Ranger at Arlington House, the Robert E. Lee Memorial.
-During her time with the NPS, she worked at the Interior Department on projects related to the 2016 NPS Centennial, as well as served on the board of the Association of National Park Rangers.
+During her time with the NPS, she worked at the Interior Department on the 2016 NPS Centennial projects.
+She served on the board of the Association of National Park Rangers.
 Additional professional experience includes two years overseeing environmental grants for Conversation International as part of the Critical Ecosystem Partnership Fund.
 In 2008, Amy worked at the World Health Organization on World Health Day, which was focused on climate change’s impact on health.
-Amy received her B.A. from Boston University in Political Science and Public Health and a M.P.S. in Political Management from George Washington University.
+Amy received her B.A. from Boston University in Political Science and Public Health and an M.P.S. in Political Management from George Washington University.

-Emily is a writer and historian who has been involved in communications and publications for over a decade.
-Despite a general aversion to bugs and camping, Emily worked as a National Park Ranger for six years, developing a skill set focused on interpretation, communications, public affairs, and strategic planning.
+Emily is a writer and historian with a background in nonprofit management and communications.
+She spent six years with the National Park Service, developing a skill set focused on interpretation, communications, public affairs, and strategic planning.
 During her time with the NPS, Emily worked at numerous park units across the country.
-Special project work included the development of a funding distribution plan for twelve border parks in the southwest and an assignment as the NPS Inaugural Assistant during the 2009 Presidential Inauguration.
-Emily also served as a board member for the Association of National Park Rangers and was an editorial advisor for Ranger magazine.
-Following her work with the NPS, Emily joined the non-profit world as the Executive Director of the Santa Claus Museum & Village in Santa Claus, Indiana.
-After spending years wrangling Elf volunteers and coordinating festive holiday activities (in addition to building a thriving membership program, working with the media, conducting community outreach, writing grants, fundraising, and overseeing daily operations and special events), Emily has happily transitioned to a full-time writing career.
+Special project work included developing a funding distribution plan for twelve border parks in the southwest and an assignment as the NPS Inaugural Assistant during the 2009 Presidential Inauguration.
+Emily also served as a board member for the Association of National Park Rangers and editorial advisor for Ranger magazine.
+Following her work with the NPS, Emily served as the Executive Director of the Santa Claus Museum & Village in Santa Claus, Indiana.
 She received her B.A. in American Studies and Anthropology from the University of Notre Dame and an M.A. in Public History from American University.
-Emily is the author of three books (including two silver medal winners in the Independent Publisher Books Awards) and works as a freelance writer and book reviewer.
-Emily has a passion for reading and storytelling, drawing on her diverse career experiences in both the federal and non-profit worlds.
-She currently lives in Dayton, Ohio, with her Park Ranger husband, kids, and adoring Labrador.
+Emily is the author of three books (including two silver medal winners in the Independent Publisher Books Awards) and also works as a freelance writer.
+She currently lives in Ohio.

 Steve Pittleman: Web Administration

-Steve started with the NPS in June 1979 as a Seasonal Park Technician at the C&O Canal N.H.P. and retired over 35 years later as a Supervisory Information Technology Specialist.
-Steve oversees the operation of the Coalition website.
-The first half of his career, Steve served as a supervisory park ranger for law enforcement/ emergency services in a variety of parks including the C&O Canal, Gettysburg, and Great Falls Park Virginia.
-The latter half of his career was spent in management positions, including serving as the Briefing Coordinator for Director Kennedy, a founding member of the nps.gov Web development and operations team, I.T.
-Division Chief at the Harpers Ferry Center and WASO Program Manager for the NPS Wide Area Network operation.
+Steve oversees the management and operation of the Coalition website.
+Steve started his career with the National Park Service in June 1979 as a Seasonal Park Technician at the C&O Canal.
+He retired over 35 years later as a Supervisory Information Technology Specialist.
+In the first half of his career, Steve was a park ranger for law enforcement, emergency services, and visitor services at the C&O Canal, Great Falls Park, and Gettysburg.
+The latter half of his career was spent in management positions, and he was a founding member of the nps.gov Web development and operations team, I.T.
+Division Chief at the Harpers Ferry Center, and WASO Program Manager for the NPS Wide Area Network.
 Steve retired in 2014.